Stealing Elections:

 October 2004

-Vote Early and Often?
+Vote early and often?

 I think that most votes in most American elections are valid and counted correctly.
 But if you are certain that your own votes always are counted correctly, you are whistling in the dark.
 Maliciously malleable, or foolishly inadequate, voting procedures bedevil a multitude of local election districts across the nation, and affect many local elections as well as state and national ones.
 We tend to notice fraud and confusion only if it is right in our backyard, or if a state or national election is very close.
 Many elections are won and lost by surprisingly narrow margins.